 A Little Bit About Robin and Esther

-Robin Schiltz and Esther Kane have been friends since 7th grade – that’s about 47 plus years ago!
+Robin Schiltz and Esther Kane have been friends since 7th grade – that’s almost 50 years ago!
 It’s a friendship that has lasted through marriages, children and multiple careers.

-We were both caregivers to our own parents for years until they passed away and now work we with their friends and other family members to help them take care of their loved ones.
+We were both caregivers to our own parents for years until they passed away and now we work with our friends and other family members to help them take care of their senior loved ones.